Natural Health Schools in Austin

 The undergraduate program is designed for students who would like to complete a bachelor's degree en route to earning a Master of Acupuncture in Oriental Medicine.
 To be admitted, students must have taken at least 60 credit hours of general education courses at another school.
 Students enrolled in the bachelor's degree program should complete the remaining curriculum within six semesters.

-The Master of Acupuncture and Oriental Medicine is a comprehensive program that requires students to complete ten trimesters of coursework.
-Prospective students must have completed 60 credit hours of general education courses with a GPA of 2.0.
+The Master of Science in Acupuncture and Oriental Medicine is a comprehensive program that requires students to complete 15 trimesters of coursework.
+Prospective students must have completed 60 credit hours of general education courses with a GPA of 2.5.
 Once admitted, students complete a curriculum designed to prepare them for licensure as acupuncturists.
 Topics of study include Chinese terminology, anatomy and physiology, special acupuncture techniques, ethics and CPR.
-Tai Chi, pharmacology, herbology and biomedical toxicology are also covered inn this program.
+Tai Chi, pharmacology, herbology and biomedical toxicology are also covered in this program.
 Additionally, students must complete 30 credit hours of clinical training.